kubernetes-retired/multi-tenancy/benchmarks/README.md

-# Multi-tenancy-benchmarks
+# Multi-Tenancy Benchmarks

 This repository contains a set of Multi-Tenancy Benchmarks published by the [Multi-Tenancy Working Group](https://github.com/kubernetes-sigs/multi-tenancy).
-These benchmarks can be used to validate if a Kubernetes cluster is properly configured for multi-tenancy.
-An e2e validation tool, which can be used to check your clusters for complaince to the benchmarks, is also provided.
+The benchmarks can be used to validate if a Kubernetes cluster is properly configured for multi-tenancy.
+An e2e test tool that can be used to validate if your clusters are multi-tenant, is also provided.

+The multi-tenancy benchmarks are meant to be used as guidelines and best practices and as part of a comprehensive security strategy.
+In other words they are not a substitute for a other security benchmarks, guidelines, or best practices.

 For background, see: [Multi-Tenancy Benchmarks Proposal](https://docs.google.com/document/d/1O-G8jEpiJxOeYx9Pd2OuOSb8859dTRNmgBC5gJv0krE/edit?usp=sharing).